-One of the considerations for new housing projects large and small…large tract housing projects or single-family spec houses…is that construction loan interest becomes larger at the tail-end of the project.
+Staying with this theme of the management of project costs, one consideration for new housing projects large and small is that construction loan interest becomes larger at the tail-end of the project.

-Construction loan interest costs…which are fixed monthly expenses…which must be paid to avoid a loan going into default…are calculated on the total amount of funds that have been disbursed through the loan…and are therefore a growing unpaid balance until the property is sold and loan balance paid off.
+They are calculated on the total amount of funds that have been disbursed through the loan, and are therefore a growing unpaid balance until the property is sold and the loan balance is paid off.

-Paying two or three months of loan interest costs at the end of the project for a high-end luxury house that has a loan balance of several million dollars outstanding because the structural plans had problems requiring re-design and resubmittal to the city/county for plan check…resulting in a work stoppage 14 months ago during the concrete and structural steel phase of the project…translates into the most expensive loan interests costs because they are calculate on a near fully disbursed construction loan.
+Paying two or three months of loan interest costs at the end of the project for a high-end luxury house that has a loan balance of several million dollars outstanding because the structural plans had problems requiring re-design and resubmittal to the city/county for plan check, part-way into the construction, is a difficult financial pill to swallow.

-The point of this post is to suggest that the value of preventive constructability analysis upfront…can be viewed in hindsight as huge when looking back on the costs of a project that finished late.
+The point here is to suggest that the value of preventive constructability analysis upfront can be viewed in hindsight as huge when looking back on the costs of a project that finished late.

-The value of mistake prevention looking forward at the start of a new project is difficult to calculate…how can the avoidance of a future potential problem that was eliminated ahead-of-time…that did not occur…be evaluated in terms of dollars.
+The value of mistake prevention looking forward at the start of a new project is difficult to calculate.